 First, we have a list of potential distractions that can occur from inside the vehicle:

-• Eating and drinking is something most people have done while driving.
+- Eating and drinking are something most people have done while driving.
 However, the moment you take a hand off of the wheel to put food to your mouth, your attention is now on the food, not driving.

 Outside of the vehicle, there are just as many distractions that may take your eye off of the road.
 It’s hard not to notice these things when you are driving, but do your best to not let them distract you from safely driving your own vehicle.
 Below are distractions that happen from outside of the vehicle:

 When driving, be aware that there are many distractions that might come your way.
 It is key to remain focused on your driving and the drivers around you so that an accident is avoided.
 If you or a loved one has been hurt in an auto accident, feel free to contact us or call (800) 676-5295 to learn how our experienced attorneys can help you if you have been involved in a car accident.